prjemian/epicspi/doc/epicspi/source/index.rst

    started at  Sun Jan 20 22:55:54 CST 2013
    finished at Mon Jan 21 00:07:22 CST 2013

+.. _PyEpics:

-Using PyEpics
+PyEpics
 ==================

-It is possible to run the PyEpics support from Matt Newville (http://cars.uchicago.edu/software/python/pyepics3/) on the Raspberry Pi!
+It is possible to run the *PyEpics* support from Matt Newville (http://cars.uchicago.edu/software/python/pyepics3/) on the Raspberry Pi!